Vitvicky/mrc-for-flat-nested-ner/README.md

 We release preprocessed and source data files for both flat and nested NER benchmarks. <br>

-You can download the preprocessed datasets and source data files from [Google Drive](./docs/data_release.md).
+You can download the preprocessed datasets and source data files from [Google Drive](./docs/data_release.md). <br>

-For data processing, you can follow the [guidance](./docs/data_preprocess.md) to generate your own MRC-based entity recognition training files.
+NER datasets in the CoNLL-2003 format with BMESO scheme can not be directly used in our project.
+Code for transforming datasets with BMESO labels to query-answer pairs is at [data/data_generate/preprocess_data.py](./data/data_generate/preprocess_data.py).
+Queries could be found at [data/data_generate/query_map.py](./data/data_generate/query_map.py).
+The code assumes that each dataset after preprocessing lives in a folder containing `query_ner.train`, `query_ner.dev`, `query_ner.test` files under MRC framework.

 ## Dependencies
 * Packages dependencies: